-The Anti-bias Framework (ABF) is a set of anchor standards and age-appropriate learning outcomes divided into four domains—identity, diversity, justice and action (IDJA).
-The standards provide a common language and organizational structure: Teachers can use them to guide curriculum development, and administrators can use them to make schools more just, equitable and safe.
-The ABF is leveled for every stage of K-12 education and includes school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.
+The Social Justice Standards (formerly known as the Teaching Tolerance Anti-bias Framework) are comprised of anchor standards and age-appropriate learning outcomes divided into four domains—Identity, Diversity, Justice and Action (IDJA).
+The Standards provide a common language and organizational structure: Teachers can use them to guide curriculum development, and administrators can use them to make schools more just, equitable and safe.
+The Standards are leveled for every stage of K-12 education and includes school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.

 Teaching about IDJA allows educators to engage a range of anti-bias, multicultural and social justice issues.
 This continuum of engagement is unique among social justice teaching materials, which tend to focus on one of two areas: either reducing prejudice or advocating collective action.
 Prejudice reduction seeks to minimize conflict and generally focuses on changing the attitudes and behaviors of a dominant group.
 Collective action challenges inequality directly by raising consciousness and focusing on improving conditions for under-represented groups.
-The ABF recognizes that, in today’s diverse classrooms, students need knowledge and skills related to both prejudice reduction and collective action.
+The Social Justice Standards recognize that, in today’s diverse classrooms, students need knowledge and skills related to both prejudice reduction and collective action.

-To learn more about how to incorporate the anti-bias framework into your practice, check out these professional development modules.
+To learn more about how to incorporate the Standards into your practice, check out these professional development modules.